AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 * Rebuild index- this rebuilds the lucene search index, used in all operations that perform searches on the metadata
 * Optimize index- this is run nightly but can be run to re-optimise the index if odd search results are spotted
 * Rebuild index configuration- rebuild the index configuration if changes have been made to the catalogue, such as to the search views
+* (beta) Index in remote index- index the catalogue content in a remote Elasticsearch instance
-* Clear the XLink cache- if directories are added or changes have been made to the catalogue that would affect the structure of xlinks (such as to the URL or protocol), clear the cache
+* Clear XLink cache- if directories are added or changes have been made to the catalogue that would affect the structure of xlinks (such as to the URL or protocol), clear the cache
+* Clear JS & CSS cache- if changes have been made to the catalogue JS or CSS, clear the cache
 * Clear formatter cache- if changes have been made to the catalogue display (schematron views, or text strings), clear the cache

 |image30|